illinois-impact/ece408_project/README.md

 You should have received a `.rai_profile` file by email.
 Put that file in `~/.rai_profile` (Linux/macOS) or `%HOME%/.rai_profile` (Windows).
+As soon as you and your two teammates agree on a team name, fill in the corresponding entry in your `.rai_profile`.
+**Be sure you all use the same team name**.

 Some more info is available on the [Client Documentation Page](https://github.com/rai-project/rai).